-However, this important shift in consumer behavior does not only extend to ingredients themselves; they also want to be confident ingredients are sustainably sourced.
+However, this important shift in consumer behavior extends to the ingredients themselves and how they are sustainabily sourced.
 Here, we examine how this two-fold trend is operating in regard to wheat protein for hair, an increasingly sought-after extract.

 What is hydrolyzed wheat protein?

-Despite its new-found prominence, hydrolyzed wheat protein has been used in beauty and personal care for several years.
+Despite its new-found prominence, it has been used in beauty and personal care for several years.
 This is because hydrolyzed wheat protein – also known as phytokeratine – is rich in amino acids.
 As these proteins are naturally occurring, hydrolized proteins for hair care frequently make an appearance on the ingredients lists of organic beauty brands.

 To briefly elaborate on how the agent operates, hydrolized proteins for hair serve to swell the hair shaft to lock in moisture and volumize.
 Wheat protein for hair then forms a protective film on the surface of the hair creating a silky, shiny effect.